 [Section 9BB inserted by No. 15 of 2010 s.
 7.]

 9BC.
-Basis for including the value of fringe benefits in returns
+Basis for including value of fringe benefits in returns

 (1) If an employer is required to specify in a return WA taxable wages that include the value of fringe benefits provided by the employer, the employer may, instead of including the actual value of the fringe benefits, include a value of the fringe benefits calculated using the estimated value method, if the employer is eligible to do so.